harishparashar/NY_Times_Articals/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm test -- --coverage`

+Runs the test suite with coverage reporting.\
+Generates a report to show the percentage of code covered by the tests.

 ### `npm run build`